DrChainsaw/NaiveGAflux.jl/docs/src/index.md

 There is however absolutely no enforcement of this structure and the parts are designed to work standalone and in a composable manner to support a wide variety of search strategies.

 It is also not limited to model architecture related hyperparameters.
-Support for inclusion of optimizers, learningrates and batchsizes into the search space is built in and the framework supports adding any hyperparameter (e.g data augmentation strategies and loss functions) through simple interfaces.
+Support for inclusion of optimisers, learningrates and batchsizes into the search space is built in and the framework supports adding any hyperparameter (e.g data augmentation strategies and loss functions) through simple interfaces.